Antediluvian Rocking Horse: Dada influence

 The pair takes further inspiration from Dada and Situationist texts and practises. ("Dada" is a term employed by French children to signify hobby horse.
 This translation, presumably, provided the spur for the project's name.)
 Matthew Rimmer interviewed the project for his doctoral thesis, "The Pirate Bazaar: The Social Life of Copyright Law".
 He noted a distinction between the clearly political anti-copyright agenda of Negativland and the Dada humour of Antediluvian Rocking Horse.
 It was Rimmer's contention that the project chooses psychedelic mischief over lucid political action.

 In September 2006, DJ3 (King) performed new works at Psy-Geo-Conflux, the annual situationist festival of psychogeography in New York City.
 This preoccupation with the psychogeography of Guy Debord continued with a project called Aural Maps which is a serial artwork seeking to navigate situations through sound.Through unpacking the familiar, we chart our scope of reference, and consider how sound delineates space and creates patterns of movement, both physically and creatively.

 Techno

 ARH sprang out of the techno culture of the early 1990s.
-Initially, the project was embraced by techno media.
-In reviewing ARH's first international release, Dom Phillips of Mixmag wrote, "imagine techno, yet constructed with burps, old samples and rocking through a gallery of strange voices, cut-ups, '70's elevator music run backwards...the lot....crazy channel hopping mish-mash, yet it all works!"
-Diane Lowry, then editor of Electronic Musician, named the same disc Best Electronic Album for May 1997 and wrote, "Techno dance group ARH approaches the editing of samples and tape loops the same as MTV cuts videos: fast and furious.
-Paul Wain, Susan King, and Ollie Olsen chop up, reverse, layer, and fade in and out television and radio broadcasts, found sounds, movies, vinyl, and CDs, thereby constantly changing the aural pictures."
-Later outings are less influenced by techno.
+The project was embraced by techno media, with positive mentions in notable publications.

 Collaborations

 Antediluvian Rocking Horse has collaborated with the Australian composer Ollie Olsen.
 It has collaborated in live performance with Damo Suzuki of Can.

-ARH has worked with the psychedelic Japanese project Boredoms and has performed with the What Is Music festival.
+ARH has worked with the psychedelic Japanese project Boredoms.

-Over 22 years they have played over 1,000 gigs.